This post was most recently updated on August 31st, 2022.9 min read.

-Taking a look into the whois records of their webshop, that has only existed since September, although they launched their Facebook-page already in August.
+Taking a look into the whois records of their webshop, which has only existed since September, although they launched their Facebook page already in August.

 Okay – so they’re new.
 But that doesn’t mean they aren’t legit!
 They’re just reselling licenses, what’s wrong with that?Devil’s advocate

-What these retailers are doing, is not actually selling licenses, and especially not selling licenses for a lifetime.
+What these retailers are doing, is (for the most part) not actually selling licenses, and especially not selling licenses for a lifetime.
 Instead, they’re customers of Microsoft themselves – and for a fee, they’re admitting you as a user into their organization, and purchasing you a license from Microsoft.
-This happens, naturally, only after you pay the said one-time-fee, and your “licenses” are solely based on the existence of their existing customer relationship with Microsoft.
+This happens, naturally, only after you pay the said one-time fee, and your “licenses” are solely based on the existence of their existing customer relationship with Microsoft.
 Additionally, the definition of said “lifetime” is solely at their discretion.

 The lifetime, hence, does not mean your lifetime or the lifetime or “Microsoft Office suite”, or anything like that.
 It’s the lifetime of the broker’s business relationship with Microsoft.